Geetima2021/vsdpcvrd/README.md

 ![post_lay](https://user-images.githubusercontent.com/63381455/166108554-3ba8b388-e805-435d-9f62-888ba1de35ca.JPG)

-#### On-chip variation based static timing analysis
+### On-chip variation based static timing analysis

 On-chip variation (OCV) is an un-avoidable issue which occurs during the fabrication process.
-On chip variation results in OCV derates %tage [best and worse range] which has to be taken into account during the static timing analysis.
-It gives a more realistic and conservative analysis.
+It gives a more realistic and conservative analysis of a design.
+The variation percentage is termed as OCV derates.
+In standard industrial process different process corners are used for min and max delay calculation which accounts for ocv in a design.
+Clock network is mostly preferred for ocv and the tools automatically includes the network as per the PVT corners considered for min and max delay calculation.
 Four possible combinations is possible for data required time (DRT) and data arrival time (DAT) calculation in the clock network where the delays are either increase or reduce with certain OCV derates %tage [increase DAT/DRT: increase DAT, reduce DRT: reduce DAT, increase DRT:reduce DAT/DRT].
+OCV results in pessimism and its removal is essential for slack calculation.

 There are terms associated with the increase and reduce derates.

-- When the DRT/DAT in the clock path (delays) is reduced by the OCV derate %tage it is called as clock pull in.
+- When the DRT/DAT in the clock path (delays) is reduced by the OCV variation it is called as clock pull in.
-- When the DAT/DRT in the clock path (delays) is increased by the OCV derate %tage it is called as clock push out
+- When the DAT/DRT in the clock path (delays) is increased by the OCV variation it is called as clock push out

-In most of the industrial designs the derating in the clock network is preferable.

 Considering the clock network, the figure below shows the commom clock section for the ocv setup and hold analysis (post layout).
 In case of ocv setup timing analysis the max delay is use in the data path and min delay is use in the clock path and vice versa in case of hold timing analysis.
 From the common clock section as shown in figure below and it is observe that the delay value of the of the cell is different which results in pessimism as no two cells can have different delay at the same time instance.
 This pessimism is termed as additional pessismism or clock reconvergence pessimism or clock path pessimism and removal of the pessimism is essential.
 For removal of the pessimism we can either add/remove the extra pessimism from DAT or DRT part and then compute the required slack.
 This method of pessimism removal is known as additional pessismism removal orclock reconvergence pessimism removal or clock path pessimism removal (CPPR).